liubovkyry/DAX/CALCULATE_Advanced/REMOVEFILTERS.md

 Additionally, if you choose to remove filters from a column, you have the option to name more than

 one column you'd like to remove the filters from, but they have to be from the same base table.

+Pro tip here.

+Remove filters is actually an alias for the ALL function and works identical to the ALL function.

+When you're clearing filters from a specified table or a column.

+However, remove filters can only be used as a calculate modifier and not as a table function like ALL

+can.